0xSix9/Oracles/README.md

 # Oracles
-Oracles and Chainlink: A Practical Guide for Smart Contract Developers
 # Oracles and Chainlink: A Practical Guide for Smart Contract Developers

 ## What is an oracle, and why does a smart contract need one?